AMERICAN WEDDINGS BLOG

 Listen now:

-Centuries ago in Scotland, young couples and their families would gather together near a pond or stream, or along a rocky coastline, on the wedding day.
-Surrounded by the beauty of the natural world and the spirits and gods that resided there, the couple would clasp a stone in their hands and take their vows of love and devotion -- sealing the marriage oath in stone.
+Centuries ago in Scotland, young couples and their families would gather on the wedding day near a pond or stream, or along a rocky coastline.
+There, surrounded by the beauty of the natural world and the spirits and gods that resided there, the couple would clasp a special wedding 'oath stone' or 'oathing stone,' in their hands and take their vows of love and devotion -- sealing the marriage oath in stone.

-At the time, it was thought that vows made upon a stone or rock were stronger than others, and that taking them near water made them even stronger.
-Couples would sometimes carve a Celtic knot into the stone’s surface, or etch their names across it.
-Making vows this way was referred to as “setting an oath in stone,” and it’s probably where the modern expression ‘set in stone’ comes from.
+Scottish wedding traditions say that taking your vows while holding an oath stone or rock makes them stronger, and that taking them near the magical forces of water made them even stronger.
+Couples sometimes carved a Celtic wedding knot into the oathing stone’s surface, or etch their names across it.
+Making wedding vows this way was called “setting an oath in stone,” and it’s probably where the modern expression ‘set in stone’ comes from.
+(How romantic!)

-Once the oath was set and the marriage vow sealed, the couple’s wedding stone would either be tossed into the water or kept in their home as a lasting symbol of their commitment.
-Guests at the wedding might do the same with their own stones -- called blessing stones -- by tossing them into the water, or placing them into a container or garden as part of a stone blessing ceremony.
+Once the couple's oath was set and the marriage vow was sealed, the couple’s wedding stone would be tossed into the water or kept in their home as a lasting symbol of their commitment.
+Guests at the wedding might do the same with their own special oath stones -- called blessing stones -- by tossing them into the water, or placing them into a container or garden as part of a stone blessing ceremony.
+See the article linked below to learn more:

-Oathing stones are still a part of traditional Scottish weddings but they’re also seen in wedding ceremonies all across Europe and throughout the U.S. as a way for couples to pledge their lasting love.
+The Oathing Stone Ceremony is still a popular unity ritual in Scottish wedding ceremonies, and in weddings all across Europe and throughout the U.S. as a way for couples to pledge their lasting love.
 As modern couples search for new ways to personalize their ceremony with unique unity rituals, wedding officiants can expect to see the oathing stone custom (or its counterpart -- the stone blessing ceremony) more often.

 This simple outline and sample script will help you get started planning or officiating an oathing stone ceremony.
-Change what you need to to make it work for you, and combine it with other rituals (like a handfasting) or a special reading to make it more personal and meaningful.
+Change what you need to to make it work for you, and combine it with other rituals (like a handfasting ceremony) or a special reading to make it more personal and meaningful.

 Most importantly, have fun with it!

-Couples: Choose an oathing stone!
-Pick one at your favorite outdoor spot -- such as a state park or forest, vacation spot, or beachfront.
-Your stone can be any size, but pick something smooth and flat if you plan to add a design -- one that’s suitable for carving or etching.
-Some couples choose to use a stone sculpture instead.
+Your oathing stone can be any size, shape, texture, or color you wish, but choose a stone that's smooth and flat if you plan to add a design -- one that’s suitable for carving or etching.

 Clean the stone and let it dry thoroughly.
 This might take a day or two.
 Then polish it with a natural oil, such as almond oil or linseed oil to add a bright shine.
 But remember!
 Oil will bring out the natural texture of the stone, but it will also change and darken the surface color of the stone.

-If the ritual’s combined with a Stone Blessing Ceremony or traditional Irish Blessing Stones, guests will add their own stones to the vase or container the couple’s chosen, or toss them into the water (a wishing well, river, ocean, etc.).
+If the unity ritual is combined with a Blessing Stone Ceremony or traditional Irish Blessing Stones, ask guests to add their stones to the vase or container the couple’s chosen, or to toss them into the water.
+(This might be a wishing well, river, ocean, etc.)

-Officiants: Use this sample script to get started, and modify it to suit your couple and their style.
-The most important thing to remember is that some of the guests won’t be familiar with this type of ceremony, and might not understand what’s happening, or why.
+For the Wedding Officiant: Use this unity ceremony script as a starting place, and personalize it to suit your couple and their style.
+The most important thing to remember is that some of the guests won’t be familiar with this type of ceremony, and might not understand what’s happening, or why, so you will want to explain what is happening before the couple makes their vows.

-In a sentence or two, let guests know why the couple chose this ceremony and what it symbolizes to them.
-If the stone carries a special connection to a place or region, share that too, along with any relevant history or cultural significance.
+In a sentence or two, tell the guests why the couple chose this unique unity ceremony and what it symbolizes to them.
+If the oathing stone carries a special connection to a place or region, share that too, along with any relevant history or cultural significance.
 Include any details they might need to know in order to participate or feel included in the ceremony.

 Officiant: